nmanis/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/webview2-unity-plugin.md

 #### IWithBrowserHistory.CanGoBackUpdated Event

-Triggered when a navigation occurs.
+Triggered when navigation occurs.
 The event delegate will provide a `true` value if [CoreWebView2.CanGoBack Property](/dotnet/api/microsoft.web.webview2.core.corewebview2.cangoback) is `true`.

 ##### Example